RaphaelIT7/gmod-holylib/README.md

 ### holylib_util_decompressthreads(default `1`)
 The number of threads to use for `util.AsyncDecompress`.

+> [!NOTE]
-> NOTE: Decompressing seems to be far faster than compressing so it doesn't need as many threads.
+> Decompressing seems to be far faster than compressing so it doesn't need as many threads.

 ## concommand
 This module unblocks `quit` and `exit` for `RunConsoleCommand`.